 This means that Diane Leather’s sub-5 minute time can only be described as a “world best” whereas Bannister’s is a world record.

-In the years when Diane Leather was competing at her peak the longest internationally-recognised distances for women were 800m and 880 yards (the half mile); and women were prohibited from running more than 200m at the Olympics from 1928 to 1960, when the 800m was added.
+In the years when Diane Leather was competing at her peak the longest internationally-recognised distances for women were 800m and 880 yards (the half mile); and women were prohibited from running more than 200m at the Olympics from 1928 to 1960, when the 800m was added (see my post Olympics Timeline – Women’s Running).
 The 1500m for women was not added until the Munich Olympics in 1972.
-(See my article on Joyce Smith for the impact of this on later British athletes).
+(See my post on Joyce Smith for the impact of this on later British athletes).
 This meant that Leather could not compete at her best distance on the international stage.